Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Profit-Maximizing Production

 \section{Profit-Maximizing Production}

 This section presents the optimal RCHP production plan in closed form, from which we gain intuitions and insights into the operational strategies of the RCHP.
-For simplicity and ease of presentation, we assume positive LMPs.
+For presentation simplicity, we assume positive LMPs.
 The general solution involving negative LMPs can be found in the Appendix.